BetGateClusterPublic/BGC-API/GT-DOMAIN.md

 </details>

 ## Markets
+The most important part regarding markets is that they always arrive as a snapshot of currently open or suspended markets.
+Thus, if a market from the previous snapshot is missing in later update, it means that market was closed and is not available for betting.

 See full GT domain documentation pages for market types, periods and result kinds per sport at https://api-docs.betgate.dev/markets_description/index.html.

 ### Market outcome selection key structure